ilkerarslan/NovaML.jl/README.md

 ### Metrics
 - ``accuracy_score``: Calculates the accuracy classification score, i.e., the proportion of correct predictions.
+- ``confusion_matrix``: Computes a confusion matrix to evaluate the accuracy of a classification.
+It shows the counts of true positive, false positive, true negative, and false negative predictions.
-- ``mean_squared_error``, mse: Computes the average squared difference between estimated and true values. mse is an alias for mean_squared_error.
+- ``mean_squared_error``, ``mse``: Computes the average squared difference between estimated and true values. mse is an alias for mean_squared_error.
 - ``r2_score``: Calculates the coefficient of determination (R²), measuring how well future samples are likely to be predicted by the model.
 - ``adj_r2_score``: Computes the adjusted R² score, which accounts for the number of predictors in the model, penalizing unnecessary complexity.